How to Work as a Freelancer

-Your business plan doesn’t need to be long and boring.
-All you need when you are starting out are a couple of pages with some clear financial and marketing goals for the next year, a short explanation of your business idea and market and a budget.
+You don’t need to create a long business plan (unless going for particular funding which requires it).
+What you do need when you are starting out are make some clear financial and marketing goals for the next year, a short explanation of your business idea and market and a budget.

-It is important that your business plan is well researched and regularly updated.
-Every month, go through your business plan and evaluate how you are doing against the goals you set yourself.
-See what is working and what needs improvement.
+It is important that your business plan is well researched.
 It will then be your road map to a successful business.

 When you are setting your goals it is a good idea to start with what you want to achieve in one or two years time.